- 21 Common Causes

 What is bloating?
 What does "feeling bloated" mean?

 Why am I so bloated?
 Abdominal bloating or "feeling bloated" is a very frequent and familiar symptom most people have experienced at some time in their lives.
 There are many reasons you may feel bloated.
 Most causes are simple, harmless, and easily treatable with over-the-counter or home remedies.
 Very rarely, abdominal bloating is caused by something more serious, leading to a rapid worsening of uncomfortable symptoms.

 The definition of "bloated" is swelling or distension, and it usually refers to abdominal bloating, which is a distended belly.
 Bloating may be accompanied by burping (belching), gas (flatulence, farting), abdominal discomfort, and a feeling of fullness.
-People sometimes refer abdominal bloating as a "bloated stomach" or "bloated belly."
+People sometimes refer to abdominal bloating as a "bloated stomach" or "bloated belly."

-What are common causes of "stomach" bloating?
+What are 21 common causes of abdominal bloating?

 Causes of gas include:

 - Swallowing air from drinking through a straw, or chewing gum.

 - Eating too much